 In this class, we’ll examine how we talk about what matters to us, following the procedures of Hermeneutics, or the theory and practice of interpretation.
 We can call it Hermen, for short.
 We’ll begin by studying how we rely on context to understand each other’s everyday speech and writing, then move on to examine how we bring our own background and experience to written texts.
 With this as a framework, we’ll delve into how to effectively use terms such as “good” and “bad,” and “right” and “wrong,” how to appropriately interpret sacred texts, and how to share our faith with others who may think our beliefs and values are very strange.
 We’ll explore ways to make our judgments seem reasonable to people who disagree with us and our faith sensible to those whose beliefs are very different from our own.

-December 3 through December 24 (Advent, four weeks)
+December 3 through December 17 (Advent, three weeks)

 Opening ourselves to the mind, body, and spirit of the Holidays

 Led by Donna Keyser and Deane Lehman

 Winter Break for Sunday School will begin Dec.
 24. Spring classes will resume on Jan.
 21.